malekshmes/Reading-notes201/code-01.md

 So this is how browsers can tell in which language this specific element was written.

-## There is a declaration that should AN HTML page begin with:
+## There is a declaration that should ANY HTML page begin with:
  `DOCTYPE` which tells the browser the used HTML version.
  In HTML5 it's` <!DOCTYPE html>`